souldern/souldern.github.io/home/events/summer-2020/index.md

 *  If submitting via email or
 WhatsApp please include your real name and which class is being entered,

+* Some classes will have a winner declared for a specified age group (Under 10s or Seniors) in addition to the main classification that is open to all.
+Send an email to [the organisers](mailto:website@souldern.org) to let us know the names that should be entered in in the age-restricted categories.

 ## Classes for the Souldern End of Summer Show